 The tenant is responsible for the damage to the property, as well as to that of the neighbors.
 The owner does not “delegate” his responsibility here to the tenant, who must pay for home insurance to have the right to stay.

-To deal with the risk of disasters, there is a contract called GRL (Guarantee of Rental Risks), which covers the tenant in the event of fire, explosion, or water damage.
+In order to deal with the risk of disasters, there is a contract called GRL (Guarantee of Rental Risks), which covers the tenant in the event of fire, explosion, or water damage.

 Home insurance not taken out by a tenant

 If the tenant doesn’t subscribe to home insurance, the landlord can use this reason to break the lease contract and thus cancel the rental.
 This is really a legal obligation that the tenant cannot avoid.
 He must present proof of insurance to the owner at the time of signing the contract.
 On the other hand, the tenant is free to choose his insurance.

 If a tenant is required a rental risk guarantee contract, a landlord doesn’t have any legal obligation to have to take out home insurance, whether occupant or non-occupant.

 Subscription to home insurance for a homeowner’s property is not mandatory.
 However, it is essential in the event of a disaster such as a fire or theft.
 In the event, if no insurance has been made, the owner will have to make his own appeals against the responsible person(s).
 Moreover, he will not be compensated for stolen or destroyed objects.
 Especially, he is responsible himself for the deterioration of his apartment or his house.